lawrennd/old_talks/slides/2017-04-18-the-data-science-process.md

 ## Conclusion

-* Data science offers a great deal of promise for personalized health
+* Data science offers a great deal of promise.
 * There are challenges and pitfalls
 * It is incumbent on us to avoid them